JonathanStarup/doc/book/core.md

     - Returns the minimum value representable by the Int type.
 - **maxValue: Int**
     - Returns the maximum value representable by the Int type.
+- **size: Int**
+    - Returns the number of bits used to represent the Int type.

 ### Int Operations
 - **abs(i: Int): Int**